go-validator/validator/README.md

     Only valid for string types, it will validate the value matches the well-known universally unique identifier defined in RFC 4122.
 (Usage: uuid)

+required
+    This validates the value is required, that is a pointer is nil.
+(Usage: required)
 ```

 Custom validators